earlfogel/food/README.md

 1/2 cup flour<br/>

 Mix and press into bottom of six muffin cups.
-Bake 15 minutes at 350 F.
+Bake at 350 F for 15 minutes.

 1/2 cup sugar, or a bit less<br/>
 1 tbsp flour<br/>